The Challenge of Eco Challenge

 Eco Captain Summery

 My time as captain of Earth Team for CNS Eco Challenge 2015 was incredible.
 Never have I been pushed to my limit like that.
 Being kidnapped at 6am, asked to write a song, a chant and design costumes was challenging enough.
 The fact that I was required to build a 5ft fire from scratch was a whole other story.
 Eco challenge began a week ahead for all captains, most morning involved waking up at 6 to practice fires, compose lyrics and talk strategy.
 While the two days were exhausting and involved a very swollen sprained ankle, they were without a doubt my highlight of the summer so far.
-To see every single camper rally together, cheering each other on – despite being on opposite teams – to ensure that all competitors felt supported and loved was, for me, the reason this camp is so special.
+To see every single camper rally together, cheering each other on – despite being on opposite teams – to ensure that all competitors felt supported and loved was, for me, the reason this summer camp is so special.

 Four burnt ropes, eight outstanding performances and 100+ lost voices.
 How does one even begin to describe Eco Challenge 2015?